Master of Arts in English, Literature Emphasis

 In addition, note that:

 - Students admitted to the MA English - Literature Emphasis can apply for positions as Graduate Teaching Assistants and can gain valuable experience teaching our English 105 and 205 courses.
 Graduate assistants receive tuition remission and a stipend. (selection begins in early February: for first-round consideration of your GA application, submit all materials by February 1.)
+Learn more about the available graduate assistantships.

 - Applications for admission only are reviewed year-round.